NightScript370/nightscript370.github.io/pages/blog.md

 I like to write a lot so I thought I might as well write things in a blog.
 These posts are mearly expressing my viewpoints, opinions and thoughts.
 Please keep an open mind when reading this.

 <div class="row row-cols-1 row-cols-md-2 row-cols-xl-3 row-cols-xxl-4 g-4">
+	<div class="col">{% include articleCard.html cardTitle="Privacy Issues" cardLink="/blog/privacy" cardDescription="Where's the fine line of how much info you have on someone?
+How do you even get that person's info?" %}</div>
 	<div class="col">{% include articleCard.html cardTitle="Progressive Development" cardLink="/blog/progressive-development" cardDescription="The true definition of progressive development, when you realize your newer work is better than your old one.
 How did that happen?
 What process is taking place?" %}</div>
 	<div class="col">{% include articleCard.html cardTitle="Effects of my 9th grade" cardLink="/blog/effects-of-9th-grade" cardDescription="Most of my personality can be traced back to key moments that occured to me in 9th grade." %}</div>
 	<div class="col">{% include articleCard.html cardTitle="Online School Issues" cardLink="/blog/online-school-issues" cardDescription="Debating whether video-conferencing is about inclusion or control." %}</div>